Moradabadi Chicken Biryani: Must-Have Recipe for Success

 Cooking Moradabadi Chicken Biryani

-Layer the partially cooked rice over the chicken and herb mixture, gently fluffing it to avoid breaking the grains.
-Drizzle saffron-infused milk over the rice for added aroma and color, and finish with a final sprinkling of fried onions and some additional herbs.
+Prepare your soaked basmati rice by parboiling it in salted water until it is 70% cooked.
+This crucial step prevents the rice from becoming overcooked during the final steaming phase.
+Layer the partially cooked rice over the chicken and herb mixture, gently fluffing it to maintain the integrity of the grains.
+Drizzle saffron-infused milk over the rice for added aroma and color, then finish with the remaining fried onions and some more herbs.

 Serving Suggestions and Tips